Matching Your Skills, Experience, And Investment

 Generally (but not always), the more expensive the franchise, the higher the return on investment.
 As the saying goes, it costs money to make money.

 For most first-time franchisees, the price tag of a McDonald's or a full-service restaurant is out of reach.
-That's why so many begin with a more affordable brand such as Subway or a hair salon, build that up, and then buy a second unit, and a third.
+That's why so many begin with a more affordable brand (a sub shop, hair salon, or a mobile or home-based business), build that up, and then buy a second unit, then a third.

-Franchisees pay for the right to use the franchisor's brand name and operating system, based on their analysis and belief that a) the name will attract customers and b) the operating system will ensure profitability.
+Franchisees pay for the right to use the franchisor's brand name and operating system, based on their analysis and belief that 1) the name will attract customers, and 2) the operating system will ensure profitability.
 You can pay less and buy a newer or lesser-known brand, but that increases your risk factor since customers tend to stick with what they know.
-A large, experienced, stable franchisor is in a better position to provide training and support than a newer, smaller brand.
+A large, experienced, stable franchisor usually is in a better position to provide training and support than a newer, smaller brand.

 Still, if you're willing to take the risk and believe in a smaller or newer concept, if that brand succeeds and grows, you're in on the ground floor and can grow with the brand.